 - Features: Numerous protocols, wide server network, unlimited bandwidth, unlimited devices, 24/7 support, all apps developed in-house, torrenting welcome

-Astrill VPN is our choice for the best VPN for Venezuela.
+Astrill VPN is a good choice for Venezuelan VPN users.
 Based in Seychelles, Astrill is making waves with its innovative, customer-friendly approach.
 For one thing, security is as tight as can be, thanks to the use of all available protocols and top-of-the-line encryption.
 With Astrill, you can be sure that the government has no idea what you are sharing or writing.

 But you need more than watertight security to make our list, and Astrill VPN delivers much more.
-For instance, very few VPNs out-perform Astrill when it comes to bandwidth, so you should enjoy ultra-fast Netflix streaming and torrenting.
-There are plenty of servers (and zero fake servers, which is refreshing), which adds to the VPN’s speed and reliability.
+For instance, very few VPNs out-perform Astrill when it comes to performance, so you should enjoy ultra-fast Netflix streaming and torrenting.
+There are plenty of servers (and zero fake servers, which is refreshing), adding to the VPN’s speed and reliability.

 We also loved the flexibility that Astrill VPN delivers.
 Unlike many VPNs, you can set it to “Smart Mode,” which anonymizes international web browsing, while keeping your original IP for local sites.